Overview of the Console Dashboards Service

 Here's a list of basic concepts for the Console Dashboards service.

 A dashboard is a collection of visualizations that let you monitor resources, diagnostics, and key metrics for your tenancy.
 Dashboards are fully customizable: you define the widgets, behavior, and IAM policies.
-Oracle Cloud Infrastructure treats dashboards as resources: dashboards have OCIDs, adhere to IAM policies, and reside in compartments.
+OCI treats dashboards as resources: dashboards have OCIDs, adhere to IAM policies, and reside in compartments.
 See Managing Console Dashboards for more information.

 - Dashboard Group

 Dashboard groups let you share collections of dashboards with designated groups of people.
 For example, each team within an organization can have its own dashboard group.
-A dashboard group is an Oracle Cloud Infrastructure resource with its own OCID.
+A dashboard group is an OCI resource with its own OCID.
 See Working with Console Dashboards Groups for more information.

 - Default Dashboard